sikaco/Universal-Note/README.md

 A NEW generation note app & knowledge-management tool.

-> This project is a brand new project which inherited some technical features from old project [AirNote](https://github.com/sikaco/AirNote)
+> This project is a brand new project which inherited some technical features from old project [AirNote](https://github.com/sikaco/AirNote).
+> This project will be rebuilt by Redux + Rx.js.

 ## Develop